microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/tablecolumn-range.md

 ---
 title: "TableColumn: Range"
-description: "Gets the range object associated with the entire column.
+description: "Gets the range object associated with the entire column."
 author: "lumine2008"
 ---